henryleberre/compiler-bugs/OLCFDEV-infinity/README.md

 # OLCFDEV-infinity

-One can reproduce many of CCE's Cray Fortran compiler bugs while running a basic MFC example case simulation on OLCF Crusher with a `--gpu` build of MFC.
+One can reproduce many of CCE's Cray Fortran compiler bugs while running a basic MFC example case on OLCF Crusher with a `--gpu` build of MFC.

 ```console
 $ git clone -b amdgpu git@github.com:henryleberre/MFC.git